Back to blog

 The best MVP plans usually start with one sharp question: what must be true after launch for us to justify expanding this product?

-Use four buckets to protect version one from unnecessary complexity: must ship now, validate manually, next release, and not in v1.
+Use four buckets to protect version one from unnecessary complexity: must ship now, validate manually, next release, and cut from v1.

 Before anyone estimates the build, answer these scope questions clearly.